telerik/xaml-docs/controls/radribbonview/features/layout-controls/collapsible-panel.md

 # Collapsible Panel

-RadRibbonView dynamic layout resizing allows you to optimize the layout depending on the available space.
+RadRibbonView's dynamic layout resizing allows you to optimize the layout depending on the available space.

-This feature is enabled with the the __RadCollapsiblePanel__ (describe in this article) and the [RadOrderedWrapPanel]({%slug radribbonview-ordered-wrap-panel%}).
+This feature is enabled with the __RadCollapsiblePanel__ (described in this article) and the [RadOrderedWrapPanel]({%slug radribbonview-ordered-wrap-panel%}).

 >tip Read the [Resizing]({%slug radribbonview-resizing%}) topic, which is tightly connected with the RadCollapsiblePanel behavior.

-RadCollapsiblePanel behaves similiarly to the UniformGrid panel.
-You can define the number of buttons per column (3 by default) and also vertical spacing between them.
-The child buttons are ordered in columns when in Small and Medimum size.
-Each button with Large size will be positioned alone in a separate column.
+RadCollapsiblePanel behaves similarly to the UniformGrid panel.
+You can define the number of buttons per column (3 by default) and also the vertical spacing between them.
+The child buttons are ordered in columns when in **Small** and **Medium** size.
+Each button with **Large** size will be positioned alone in a separate column.

 If there is not enough height to draw the buttons in the corresponding number of rows (buttons per column), the panel will try to order to buttons in less rows.
 For example, if you define the rows to be 3, but there is only space for 2 rows, then 2 rows will be used.
 The minimum number of rows that can be reached is 1, after this the buttons will start clipping.